top of page

 • Stalking and harassing you especially after separation

-Financial Abuse can include:
+Financial abuse can include:

-• Forcing you into debt such as credit cards
+• Forcing you into debt such as credit cards or loans

 • Withholding or forcing you to beg for money